OpenBMB/RepoAgent/README.md

 # ✅ Future Work

-- [x] Optimize the project structure and refine the responsibilities of the classes
 - [x] Identification and maintenance of parent-child relationship hierarchy structure between objects
 - [x] Implement Black commit
-- [x] Support the selection of document language
-- [x] Enable the identification of inter-object reference relationships
-- [ ] **Bi-direct reference** Bi-directional reference construction topology
+- [ ] **Bi-direct reference**  Construct Bi-directional reference topology
-- [x] Open source
+- [ ] **chat with repo** Chat with the repository by giving code and document at the same time
+- [ ] Generate Readme.md automatically combining with the global documentation

-# Supported Language
+# 🇺🇳 Supported Language
 Set the target language with the two-letter language codes (ISO 639-1 codes), Click on the 'Languages List' section below to expand the list of supported languages.

 <details>